 All Tulane alumni, both undergraduate chemistry students and graduate students, are encouraged to contact the Department so we can hear how you are doing.
-If you would like to have information about any important news shared on our webpage, please contact Morgan Bonds, the department webmaster.
+If you would like to have information about any important news shared on our webpage, please contact Jessica Stephenson, the department webmaster.

 Hong (Hailey) Shen

 Received her PhD in Larry Byers' lab in 2007, has just been appointed senior research scientist at Carefusion, a global health care safety company in Chicago.